yata-project/yata-server/README.md

    `log.WithError(err).Error("failed to foo the bars")`.
 1. Error messages should start with a lowercase letter.
 Ex: `failed to foo` not `Failed to foo`.
+1. Use PascalCase or camelCase over other casings such as snake_case or kebab-case.